3DOM-FBK/deep-image-matching/README.md

 Multivew matcher for SfM software.
 Support both deep-learning based and hand-crafted local features and matchers and export keypoints and matches directly in a COLMAP database or to Agisoft Metashape by importing the reconstruction in Bundler format.
 Now, it supports both OpenMVG and MicMac.
 Feel free to collaborate!

-While `dev` branch is more frequently updated, `master` is the default more stable branch and is updated from `dev` less frequently.
+The `master` is the default more stable branch and is updated from `dev` less frequently.
 If you are looking for the newest developments, please switch to `dev`.
 For how to use DIM, check the <a href="https://3dom-fbk.github.io/deep-image-matching/">Documentation</a> (updated for the master branch).

 **Please, note that `deep-image-matching` is under active development** and it is still in an experimental stage.
 If you find any bug, please open an issue.